Mortgage Basics

 • Long-Term Financial Goals: Evaluate your long-term financial goals and how a 30-year mortgage aligns with them.
 If becoming debt-free sooner is your priority, a shorter amortization may be a better option.
 On the other hand, if you value lower monthly payments and increased cash flow, a 30-year mortgage might be more suitable.

 • Interest Rates: Compare the interest rates offered for different mortgage terms, including both 25-year and 30-year mortgage amortizations.
-Consider the potential impact on your overall borrowing costs and determine if the interest rate difference justifies the extended repayment period.
+Consider the potential impact on your borrowing costs and determine if the interest rate difference justifies the extended repayment period.

 Frequently Asked Questions